Abraham Moskowitz

-Abraham Moskowitz (born c.
+Abraham Moskowitz (אברהם מאָסקאָװיץ, born c.
 1880 in Slobozia, Ialomița County, Romania, died 1956 in New York City) was a Yiddish language baritone and tenor, Yiddish theater actor and recording artist of the early twentieth century who recorded mainly between 1917 and 1927.
 His most successful recordings were made in collaboration with the klezmer bandleader and composer Abe Schwartz.

 Biography

 Early life and family

 Little has been written about Moskowitz's early life, although he was apparently born outside of Bucharest, Romania around 1880.
 The exact date is unclear; on his First World War draft registration card he stated he was born on May 15, 1878, but based on the age he gave in different census years, he could also have been born between 1880 and 1885.
 His father was born in Romania but that his mother was born in Russia.

 Although some sources states that he emigrated to the United States in 1913, in census and immigration documents he gave various years including 1905 and 1906 He married his wife Sadie (née Raden), a Russian Jewish immigrant, in around 1910.
 They had two children: Rebecca (Bettie), born around 1913, and Nathan, born around 1918.